vitorgalvao/alfred-workflows/OneUpdater/README.md

 `local_file` is some file inside the workflow’s directory (or anywhere, really) and `remote_file` is a file on a server.
 When checking for updates (in this case every 15 days, the number in `frequency_check`), `remote_file` will be downloaded and compared to `local_file`.
 If they differ, the code will continue.
 If `workflow_type` is set to `workflow`, `workflow_url` will be treated as the direct URL to a `.alfredworkflow`; it will be downloaded and opened.
 If `workflow_type` is set to `page`, `workflow_url` will be treated as a webpage and opened in the default browser.

 For it to work smoothly, `local_file` (and its equivalent `remote_file`) should be one that always changes with every update.
 With Alfred 3, `info.plist` becomes a prime candidate as only its version needs to be updated (which should be done, anyway) for the file to change.

-Since there’s no update file for the developer to manage, you can also configure `OneUpdater` on a workflow you haven’t developed and it will still work (provided the developer has the source available somewhere).

 When any update happens, the user will be informed via a notification.
 It will use `terminal-notfier` if it is somewhere in the workflow’s directory, otherwise it will use a plain AppleScript-called notification.